Generative Engine Optimization (GEO) - How to optimize for AI search in 2026

 • SEO gets you ranked.

-• GEO gets you cited by AIs that better undertstand needs and contexts.
+• GEO gets you cited by AIs that better understand needs and contexts.

 For example, a post like “Fix a Leaky Faucet” might rank on Google with good backlinks, for that particular keyword.